AztecProtocol/aztec-packages/yellow-paper/docs/contracts/main.md

 - Blocks and their content have been defined in earlier so we will not go into detail on that here.
 :::

-We have multiple contracts, some that exist already, and some that are to be build.
-The collection of these contracts is called the L1 contracts and it was makes up the rollup precense on L1.
+We have multiple contracts, some that are already defined and some yet to be specced.
+The collection of these contracts is called the L1 contracts and it was makes up the rollup presence on L1.

 **Existing contracts**:
 - Registry